 The COM-FSM Sustainability Position Paper (May 2014) and the implementation of recommendations continue to drive the college's efforts to ensure long-term sustainability.
 The position paper is available to the Board of Regents.
-Additionally, the president is preparing a "white paper" charting the course for the next generation.
+In April 2018, the president published a "white paper" charting the course for the next generation.
+Additionally, the college engaged the development of a comprehensive economic contributions/impact study, which includes assessment of sustainability.
+The study was presented at the Board meeting in May 2108.
+The study, in part, concludes that the college's long-term sustainability is inextricably linked to continued ACCJC Accreditation and subsequent Pell Grant awards.
+The college presented the comprehensive economic contributions/impact study at its August Summit and will subsequently make the document available to the public.